Regenerative Grower Training Program

 1. Payment in full.

-2. Monthly payments through our recommended payment plan, which consists of four installments of $550 each if paying the standard program cost ($2400).
-Payments are due in the middle of June, July, August, and September.
-We also offer customized payment plans if requested, as long as all payments are received by the conclusion of the program on October 14th.
+2. Monthly payments through our recommended payment plan, which consists of six installments of about $427 each if paying the standard program cost ($2860).
+Payments are due in the middle of April, May, June, July, August, and September.
+We also offer customized payment plans if requested, as long as all payments are received by the conclusion of the program on October 16th.

 A link to submit these payments will be shared with participants after their enrollment.